li-wenzhan/DADA/README.md

 ```

 **Data process for FLA**
-Next, you need to do pre-processing on the transformed data for FLA :
+<br>Next, you need to do pre-processing on the transformed data for FLA :
 ```
 cd tools/FLA/experiments/pedestrian
 python process_data.py
 ```

 **Feature-alignment**
-Finally, the FLA network training is run through the following:
+<br>Finally, the FLA network training is run through the following:
 ```
 python train_FLA.py --subset <task_S2T>
 ```